 Osteochondroma is the most common noncancerous bone growth.
-It most often occurs between the ages of 10 and 30 years.
+It most often occurs between ages 10 and 30.
 It affects males and females equally.

 These are the most common symptoms of osteochondroma:

 Often, people with osteochondroma will have no symptoms at all.

 When they do happen, symptoms of osteochondroma may look like other medical problems.
 Always talk with your doctor for a diagnosis.